K-means for Evolving Data Streams: Streaming -means Problem

 \section{Streaming $K$-means Problem}

-In this section, we define the S$K$M problem, a natural adaptation of the $K$-means problem for SD, where the objective is to minimize the S$K$M error.
-The S$K$M error function is formally presented in Definition \ref{Priv}:
+In this section, we define the S$K$M problem, a natural adaptation of the $K$-means problem for SD consisting of the minimization of the S$K$M error.
+We define the S$K$M error function as follows: